Tochigi Television

 Tochigi Television (とちぎテレビ, Tochigi Terebi), also known as GYT and branded on air as Tochi Tele (とちテレ, Tochi Tere), is a television network headquartered in Tochigi Prefecture, Japan.
 It is a member of the Japanese Association of Independent Television Stations (JAITS).
 The government of Tochigi prefecture hold half stock share of GYT.

-Tochigi Television is the last analog terrestrial TV station in Japan; it started broadcasting in April 1, 1999.
-Tochigi TV started digital terrestrial television broadcasting in December 1, 2005.
+Tochigi Television is the last analog terrestrial TV station in Japan; it started broadcasting on April 1, 1999.
+Tochigi TV started digital terrestrial television broadcasting on December 1, 2005.